After Ever After: Characters

 Jeff Alper: The main protagonist in the story.
 When he was four, he had Acute Lymphoblastic Leukemia.
 Now he is in the eighth grade, and still has long-term effects from cancer such as having a limp in one of his legs, shaky hands, and not being able to concentrate from the medication.
 His best friend is Tad, a fellow cancer survivor in remission.
 Jeff meets Lindsey at the beginning of the book, and Jeffrey falls head over heels for her, and she displays interest in him as well.

 Thaddeus Ibsen: Known as Tad, he is Jeffrey's best friend who also had cancer, towards the end of the novel, it returns and he dies.
 He has to walk on the treadmill every day and usually has to ride his wheelchair.
 Tad acts as Jeffrey's mentor (he cares for Jeffrey too), tutoring him in math for the countrywide standardized test which Jeff knows he is going to fail.
 He is sarcastic and cynical because of his hard life as a cancer patient.
 Tad also says that he will walk to the stage to receive his diploma if Jeffrey studies, but he never does since he dies.

 Lindsey Abraham: The hot new girl from California who thinks very highly of Jeffrey.
 She assists Jeff in many things.
 Lindsey eventually becomes Jeff's girlfriend about halfway through the book.
 Lindsey likes to study and through Jeffrey's eyes, she is unlike other girls.

 Steven Alper: Jeffrey's older brother.
 Always the one you could count on, he decides to drop out of his junior year at NYU and set off to Africa with nothing but a pair of bongo drums strapped to his back to go "find himself."
 He returns to see his brother graduate at the end of the novel.

 Annette Watson Steven's girlfriend since 8th grade.
 She has been attending Juilliard for college and decided that Steven should stay in the same city for college so they could be together.
 She is with Steven at Jeffery's graduation.

 Mr. and Mrs. Alper: Steven and Jeffrey's parents.
 Mr. Alper is always hard on Jeff, mainly in math.
 Jeffrey explains how when his father found out about the standardized testing, he would have Jeffrey doing math problems so much that whenever he sneezed, "fractions would fly out of [his] nose."
 Mrs. Alper has always been kind and caring about Jeffrey.
 He always cared about him, though.

 Mr. and Mrs. Abraham: Lindsey's mom and dad.
 Lindsey's dad works with movies.
 Lindsey sometimes helps him.

+Mr.McGrath: Jeffery's gym teacher, present through most of the book.